plp13/qman/doc/BUILDING.md

 ## Dependencies

 Qman was designed to be portable.
-Because of this, it was written in plain C and only has minimal dependencies.
+Because of this, it was written in plain C and only has the following minimal dependencies:

 Runtime dependencies:
 - A Unix O/S that provides the standard `man`, `apropos` and `whatis` commands